eduwp90/trAIning/README.md

 # trAIning

-## Codeworks - Final project

 <p align="center">
   <img src="images/training-logo.png" width="400" />
 </p>

-This website was created during Codeworks bootcamp, in two weeks in order to practice and test coding skills.
+## Codeworks - Final project

 Using Tensorflow's Teachable Machine, trAIning uses AI and machine-learning to create a full-experience workout application.
 It is able to track user activity, count workout reps, display interactive analytics, and host social interaction between users.

 ## Tech stack

 This application is in Typescript.
-It uses Firebase for the back-end.
+It uses Firebase for the back-end and FireStore for the database.
 React, Less, Ant Design, Dayjs, React Webcam, Craco, TensorFlow, and TeachableMachine on the front-end. trAIning was deployed using AWS.

 # Team members